tsnellgrove/dark_castle2/doc/castle_to_do2.md

 					- DONE: Scale image
 					- DONE: Convert uls to links
 	- DONE: Update version code (in code and in static_dict)
+  - Dedicated feedback email (and add to pages)
 	- Spell check docs
 	- "publish" to friends via email!!
 		- List of usual suspects